magical-paperclip/ate-bit/README.md

 ## what it is

-messing around with web terminals, threw in a snake game bc why not
+messing around with web terminals

 ## how to run